kot-1999/BE-express/README.md

 # BE-express

-BE-express is a test project designed to demonstrate a robust backend application using modern technologies and best practices.
+BE-express is a project designed to demonstrate a robust backend application using modern technologies and best practices.
 The project is built with Express.js and TypeScript, providing a solid foundation for scalable and maintainable server-side applications.

 ## Getting started
 ### Prerequisites